DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    femb_gui

-7) Adjust the waveform generator to generate a sine wave with a frequency between 1 and 10kHz:
+7) Adjust the waveform generator to generate a sine wave with a frequency between:

      * On the RIGOL wave function generator click on the burst button once to take local control

      * Make sure SINE, CH1 and OUTPUT1 are all clicked on.

      * Adjust Sine wave parameters till you see the waveform output from the chip clearly.
+Recommended settings are 1 kHz, 1.3V high level, 100mV low level

      [insert instructions for the Keysight generator here]